superfeedr/indexeddb-backbonejs-adapter/README.markdown

  * `version` : the version of the database once the migration is applied.
  * `migrate` : a Javascript function that will be called by the driver to perform the migration.
 It is called with a `IDBDatabase` object, a `IDBVersionChangeRequest` object and a function that needs to be called when the migration is performed, so that the next migration can be executed.
+ * `before` *[optional]* : a Javascript function that will be called with the database, before the transaction is run.
+It's useful to update fields before updating the schema.
+ * `after` *[optional]* : a Javascript function that will be called with the database, after the transaction has been run.
+It's useful to update fields after updating the schema.

 ### Example